MinRegret/mujoco-py-derivatives/README.md

 # Numerical derivatives of dynamics for mujoco

+NOTE: This fork only exists to keep an up-to-date version of the original in pypi

 * Needs mujoco licence to run.
 * Wraps [derivative.cpp](http://www.mujoco.org/book/programming.html#saDerivative) to call from Python.